 - The flowcharts below show the process for managing behaviour within the classroom.
-These highlight the steps to consequences and allotted time that children will receive for negative behaviour. - If children don't show behaviours that meet the Willowbrook values and therefore receive a Stage Red for two weeks in a row then the RB2L team and SLT will discuss next steps for support. - If behaviour persists then a meeting will be arranged with the parents/carers and a discussion about next steps will take place.
-This may include: Communication Card, internal exclusion at Willowbrook, internal exclusion at another trust school, fixed term exclusion at home (recorded officially and shared with the trust and Local Authority). - External, fixed term exclusions will be considered on a case by case basis.
+These highlight the steps to consequences and allotted time that children will receive for negative behaviour. - Staff are entitled to skip the warning stage if they feel that behaviour is persistently disruptive towards the learning of others or puts other children/staff at risk of harm.
+For example: - hurting other children intentionally would not require a warning before receiving a consequence. - Persistently disrupting learning to the detriment of other children may warrant an instant consequence to establish high expectations within the classroom and allow all children to learn. - If children don't show behaviours that meet the Willowbrook values and therefore receive 3 Stage Reds within a 5 day period then they will receive a half day internal exclusion to reflect on their behaviour.
+In addition, the RB2L team and SLT will discuss next steps for support. - If behaviour persists then a meeting will be arranged with the parents/carers and a discussion about next steps will take place.
+This may include: Communication Card, internal exclusion at Willowbrook, internal exclusion at another trust school, fixed term exclusion at home (recorded officially and shared with the trust and Local Authority).

+• External, fixed term exclusions will be considered on a case by case basis.
 In extreme circumstances, an immediate exclusion may be issued due to the safety of the child in question or them putting others at risk.